-This is a study of the complex moral issues faced by contemporary society with emphasis on relevant theories and their application to ethical dilemmas.
-Topics include war, euthanasia, divorce, capital punishment, ethical decision-making by leaders, and civil disobedience.
+A study of the complex moral issues faced by contemporary society with emphasis on relevant theories and their application to ethical dilemmas.
+Students will become familiar with major figures, theories, and moral methods from the contributions of ancient and modern moral philosophers.
+Topics include war, euthanasia, capital punishment, reproductive technologies, genetics and cloning.